 - Improve satisfaction among victims – with a particular focus on victims of domestic abuse

-Reduce murder and other homicides
+Reduce murder and homicide

 Reduce serious violence